fennel-ai/client/docs/pages/security/overview.md

 Fennel's control plane doesn't have the IAM permissions to access any resources in the data plane hosted in the customer's cloud.
-Access to Fennel's production environment is role based using Google SSO, is authenticated via short-term certifiates, and follows the principle of least required priviliges at all times.
+Access to Fennel's production environment is role based using Google SSO, is authenticated via short-term certificates, and follows the principle of least required privileges at all times.

 Elevated levels of access require just-in-time access request approvals such that only the company founders can approve the access requests.
 Access controls are